Keeping Up to Data: June 2024

 June 2024 / Episode 5 / Under 20 minutes

-LSAC Law School Forums Coming Soon
+LSAC Law School Forums Information and Insights

 Welcome to the Keeping Up to DataSM podcast, a space in which we discuss, analyze, and contextualize trends and perspectives in the current law school admission cycle by taking a deeper dive into the most up-to-date data and making sense of the complicated world of legal education.